varnish/Varnish-Book/varnish_book.rst

 Appendix F: Regular-Expressions in Varnish
 ==========================================

-This chapter is work in progress...
+[This chapter is work in progress]

 - Used to filter results in ``varnishlog``, specially when using queries.
-- Used to match strings bans and purges.
+- Used to match string for bans and purges.

 .. container:: handout